grvsmth/languagelab/README.md

 These steps work for PythonAnywhere.
 They should also work for other hosts, with minor modifications.

-* Create a database and a database user with rights to that database
 * Clone this repository to your server
 * Create a virtual environment for your application
 * Activate the virtual environment